Cogwheel-Validator/tnom/README.md

 For alert to work you will need at least a Telegram bot and chat ID, and for Pagerduty you will need a routing key from Events API v2.
 The alerts have multiple severity levels so you can set dynamic notifications.
+For the dead man switch you need to get link to your health check endpoint.
 Setting up telegram, pagerduty and health check is out of the scope of this guide.
-If there are many interested people, I might create a guide on how to set them up.
-Some links to get you started:
+If there are many interested people, this section could be expanded a bit on that topic.Some links to get you started:

 - [PagerDuty](https://developer.pagerduty.com/docs/3d063fd4814a6-events-api-v2-overview)
 - [Telegram](https://core.telegram.org/bots/tutorial)